<

 10. Lightly brush the surface with melted butter, then spoon the remaining filling over the top.

-11. Press your fingers firmly into the dough to create deep dimples, reaching down to the pan.
+11. Press your fingers firmly into the dough to create deep dimples, reaching down to the bottom of the pan.

 12. Drizzle the heavy cream over the surface, if using.